Metalama//Conceptual documentation/Creating aspects/Writing T# templates/Writing compile-time code

 Note

-You cannot assign a compile-time variable from a block whose execution depends on a run-time condition, including a run-time if, else, for, foreach, while, switch, catch or finally.
+A compile-time variable cannot be assigned from a block whose execution depends on a run-time condition, including a run-time if, else, for, foreach, while, switch, catch, or finally.

 Compile-time if